Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Problem setting

 We consider the problem of an agent interacting with an environment with the goal of maximizing the long-term probability of reaching a desired state.
 The environment is represented as an uncertain dynamical system with states $x$, actions $u$, and observations $y$ that evolves according to the following transition and measurement functions:

 where $\omega, \nu$ denote process and measurement uncertainty, respectively.
 The agent only has access to past inputs and outputs, a collection known as the \emph{information state}:

 with $\mathcal{I}_0 = \left[y_0\right]$.
 The information state is impractical for decision-making, as it grows with time.
-Instead, the information state can be used to characterize a \emph{belief state} (or \emph{hyperstate}), defined as the conditional density over states:
+Instead, the information state can be used to characterize a \emph{belief state} (or \emph{hyperstate}), the conditional density over states:

 That is, $b_t$ describes the uncertainty around the internal state $x_t$ given the current observed information $\mathcal{I}_t$.
 The belief state can be computed through recursive Bayesian estimation as follows \citep{chen2003bayesian, mesbah2018Stochasticmodel}: